GeNeHetX/HistoSign/README.md

 First we extract the tiles from the WSI using `data_processing/filter_whites_multiscale.py`.
 It basically segment the slide using Otsu's thresholding method followed by a few morphological operations.
 It exports a file containing the coordinates of the tiles as `[z,k,x,y]` where `z` is the zoom level, `k` is the index of the tile, and `x` and `y` are the coordinates of the tile in the slide at level `z`.
 Some visualizations are available in the notebook `visualize_tiles.ipynb`.

 This step is needed to now performs annotation extraction.
 For the **MDN** cohort, we extract the different annotations and find which tiles are included in the annotations.
-We use the script `edata_processing/xtract_annotations.py`.
+We use the script `data_processing/extract_annotations.py`.
 For the **Multicentric** cohort, we follow the same step with an additional cleaning of the annotations in the script `data_processing/extract_annotations_panc_.py`.
 Some visualizations are available in the notebook `data_processing/visualize_export_annotations.ipynb`.

 Finally we can extract the features for all tiles in all WSI.
 To do so we use the script `feature_extraction.py`.
 For each WSI the feature vector is of shape (n_tiles, 3 + embed) where the first columns is the resolution, the 2nd and 3rd are the coordinates of the tile, and the rest are the features.
 Remark on installation : the script uses CTransPath whose installation is described on [their GitHub](https://github.com/Xiyue-Wang/TransPath/tree/main)

 ### Data exploration

 In the notebook `data_processing/count_dataset.ipynb` we explore the data.
 We count the number of tiles per slide, the number of tiles per patient...
-We also visualize the distribution of the annotations and also explore the correlation between the different signatures, which is also done in the notebook `src/inference/analyze_results.ipynb`.
+We also visualize the distribution of the annotations and also explore the correlation between the different signatures, which is also done, much more in depth, in the notebook `src/inference/analyze_results.ipynb`.

 ## Model training

 ### Signature prediction

 Using the scripts `src/signatures/train.py` and `src/signatures/train_all_sign.py`we train a model for each signature to predict the signature from the tiles.
+We use grid search to tune the hyperparameters.
 The model used is based on **DeepMIL**.
 The models are trained using cross validation.
 Thus we can inspect results and trainings in the notebook `inspect_training.ipynb` to choose the best model.

 ### Tumor zone prediction